Sarina PithwaNursery Manager, Stanmore

 * We may increase our fees once per year with one month’s notice.
 This is typically in January but not exclusively.

-* For Over 3 years old Funded: Each child will be entitled to receive either 15 or 30 hours Free Childcare per week, during term time only (38 weeks a year) commencing the term after their third birthday.
+* For Over 3 years old Funded: Each child will be entitled to receive either 15 or 30 hours Funded Childcare per week, during term time only (38 weeks a year) commencing the term after their third birthday.

 For 15 hours Funding: Parents may choose to have these three sessions (up to 5 hours each) on either the morning or afternoon on a Monday or Friday; one of these sessions (5 hours) can take place in the afternoon on either a Tuesday, Wednesday or Thursday (we will not be offering Tuesday, Wednesday or Thursday morning as a funded session).